 From the back view it looks like a completely different house.
 Notice how the stones are raw, uncut, and placed with little regard to size and colour.
 If you look at the first four images you’ll see the fine work of Charlie Parker as he used cut stones that were sized similarly.
 Of course that’s just the outside layer.
 Behind the square blocks would be the same rubble of stone as you see at the back.

 The last step in the staircase, with the wide extra large step and a rounded shape, shows the details that are the mark of a fine well built house.
 The fireplace has no cracks.
 It looks like it just needs some wood and some tools and it would be ready to burn a pleasing fire.
-There was some sort of a crest above the fireplace at one time.
-The crest is quite a curious thing because it was fastened to the wall rather than just hung by a nail.
+You can see that there once was something above the fireplace.
+According to Kathy Kivol, the youngest of the Eddie and Edith Parker’s seven daughters, the item above the fireplace was a mounted deer head.
+It was stolen from the house some time ago.

 The views out the windows show planted trees and rolling hills.
 Did Eddie Parker like to sit in that very chair next to the window?
 Perhaps that’s where Edith Parker sat and mended the children’s clothes.